I have had a huge sense of relief since January 20th, 2021. I felt like I let go of a breath that I have been holding for four years.

 history has its eyes on us.-Amanda Gorman, "The Hill We Climb"

 Most certainly, history will be looking to the next few weeks and months as the country grapples with a raging pandemic, economic turmoil, and so many other injustices and pain of the past four years.

 But for now: the days since the inauguration have been glorious.
-I have felt a joy and pride for this country that I have not felt in a long time.
-It is a way forward from darkness, and a moving on from shadows.
+I have felt joy and pride for this country that I have not felt in a long time.
+It is a way forward from darkness and moving on from shadows.